Pushpamk/manTool/README.md

 ==
 This is basic tool which can be used to automate your pentesting.
 --
-Are you hacker?
+Are you pentester?
 So you use many tools again and again?
 Here is the solution, you can add as many tools as you can and run with just one command.

 					                      _____            _
 					 _ __ ___   __ _ _ __/__   \___   ___ | |